 As expected, no policy changes were announced today at the end of the two-day FOMC meeting.
-The Fed decided to hold off on a rate hike, but a rate hike in March still looks very likely.
-The language in the FOMC statement describing the economy is very similar to the language that was in the December statement.
-The only significant difference is that the Fed acknowledged recent increases in inflation.
-For example, in the December FOMC statement, the Fed had the following description of inflation and future inflation expectations:
+The Fed decided to hold off on a rate hike, but a rate hike in June still looks very likely.
+The language in the FOMC statement describing the economy supports the continuation of the Fed’s gradual rate hikes.
+A few small changes in the statement language may be seen as increasing the odds of four rate hikes in 2018 (instead of just three).
+One is the change in the description of inflation:

 Future FOMC Meetings

-The next three FOMC meetings are scheduled for March 20-21, May 1-2 and June 12-13.
-The March and June meetings will include the summary of economic projections and a press conference by the Fed Chair.
+The next three FOMC meetings are scheduled for June 12-13, Jul/Aug 31-1 and September 25-26.
+The June and September meetings will include the summary of economic projections and a press conference by the Fed Chair.

 An important issue for savers is the decision of how much of their savings should go into long-term CDs vs short-term CDs and savings accounts.
 Long-term CDs are increasingly becoming less attractive as short-term rates rise more than long-term rates.
-For example, Live Oak Bank is now offering an 18-month CD with a 2.30% APY.
-The highest 5-year CD rate at an internet bank is currently 2.65% APY.
-That’s only 35 bps higher for a term that’s more than 3x longer.
+However, we have seen some upward movement on long-term CDs this year.

+Let’s take a look back in history to help predict what we may see.
 A similar condition existed back in 2006 and 2007 when the Fed was hiking rates.
 I took a look back at my weekly summary in January 2007, and the top 5-year rate was 6.25% APY at PenFed.
-The top savings/money market account rate was 5.50% APY at Superior Savings (which was acquired by Capital One).
+The top 1-year CD rate equaled the top savings/money market account rate.
+AmboyDirect offered the top 1-year CD rate of 5.50% APY, and Superior Savings (which was acquired by Capital One) offered the top savings/MMA rate of 5.50% APY.
 At this time the federal funds rate was 5.25%.

 - Possible Rates by the End of 2018:

 - federal funds rate: 2.00% to 2.25% (assumes 3 hikes in 2018)